ereiskind/nolcat/README.rst

 Working with MySQL
 ------------------
-The MySQL program used by NoLCAT is in the instance; as a result, the MySQL command line can be accessed from the instance command line.
+The instance can access the external MySQL database server, which serves as the RDBMS for NoLCAT.
+The MySQL command line can be accessed from the instance command line.

 Encodings and File Types
 ========================